debojyoti31/Digital-Image-Processing/README.md

 # Digital Image Processing in Python from Scratch

-Welcome to this repository, where you will find mplementations of digital image processing algorithms in Python, without the use of any external libraries.
+Welcome to this repository, where you will find mplementations of some basic digital image processing algorithms in Python, without the use of any external libraries.

 ## Usage